ardiya/HashtagPrediction/README.md

 ### Done

  - Convert images into TFRecords and read the records
+ - Use Inception V3
+ - Load the trained weight

 ### Todos

- - Improve CNN model using inception
- - Load the weight from trained inception model
  - Provide MAP measurement
- - Compare with
+ - Compare with benchmark
+ - Implement Android Application

 License
 ----